-Please contact us with questions and to schedule an appointment.
+Please contact us with questions or to schedule an appointment.

-Mission Addiction is a non-profit, Ohio corporation.
-Our work is accomplished through faith-based volunteers who have received training from SouthBrook Christian Church and Mission Addiction in the areas outlined above.
-Although some volunteers may independently hold professional qualifications, Mission Addiction does not represent that any individuals providing lay counseling and coaching services hold any type of professional licensure or operate other than in a volunteer capacity.
-However, we do offer referral services to professional counselors and programs for those seeking licensed, professional counseling services.
+Mission Addiction is a Christian, nonprofit organization based in Dayton, Ohio.
+Our work is accomplished through faith-based volunteers who have received training from Mission Addiction in the areas outlined above.
+Although some volunteers may independently hold professional qualifications, Mission Addiction does not require any individuals providing mentoring and coaching services to hold any type of professional licensure to operate in a volunteer capacity.
+However, we offer referral services to licensed mental health professionals for those who desire credentialed provider services.

-Mission Addiction respects the confidentiality of information shared with us in the counseling and coaching process.
-We will use such information only to provide these counseling and coaching services to the client and will not share such information outside our organization without consent.
-With client approval, information may be shared with the client’s loved ones (including by way of joint counseling services) for better awareness, support and results.
+Mission Addiction respects the confidentiality of information shared with us through the mentoring and coaching process.
+We will use such information only to provide these services to the client and will not share information without consent.
+With client approval, information may be shared with the client’s loved ones or to enhance their support systems for better awareness.

-Fees: All lay person counseling and coaching services are provided on a charitable basis, free of charge.
-However, if you wish to support the mission and work of Mission Addiction, we will gratefully accept donations for our nonprofit organization to serve others in our mission
+All mentoring and coaching is provided on a charitable basis, free of charge.
+If you wish to support the mission, we gratefully accept donations.

 “Therefore encourage one another and build each other up, just as in fact, you are doing.”

 1 Thessalonians 5:11